 (4) (U) If, despite these efforts, no mutually agreed upon adjudication can be achieved, the refusal stands.
-If this occurs, , the reviewing officer should add a note of discrepancy in the case notes and in the NIV Adjudication Review report in the CCD.
+If this occurs, the reviewing officer should add a note to document the discrepancy in the case notes and in the NIV Adjudication Review report in the CCD.

 9 FAM 403.10-4 (U) Overcoming or Waiving Refusals

 (U) INA 291 places the burden of proof upon the applicant to establish eligibility to receive a visa.
-However, the applicant is entitled to have full consideration given to any evidence presented to overcome a presumption or finding of ineligibility.
+However, the applicant is entitled to present evidence to overcome a presumption or finding of ineligibility.
 It is the policy of the U.S. Government to give the applicant every reasonable opportunity to establish eligibility to receive a visa.
 This policy is the basis for the review of refusals at consular offices and by the Department.
 It is in keeping with the spirit of American justice and fairness.
 With regard to cases involving classified information, the cooperation accorded the applicant must, of course, be consistent with security considerations, within the reasonable, non-arbitrary, exercise of discretion in the subjective judgments required under INA 214(b) and 221(g).

 9 FAM 403.10-4(A) (U) Reapplication Procedures